Open-CSP/WikiSearch/README.md

 For instance, the above filter matches any page for which the value of the property "Subpage" is a page that contains the property "Foobar".

 See also: https://www.semantic-mediawiki.org/wiki/Help:Subqueries_and_property_chains

+## Special properties
+There are a number of special properties defined by Semantic MediaWiki that are worth pointing out.
+These properties act just like regular properties, but do not appear in Special:Browse.

+* `text_copy`: (from SemanticMediaWiki documentation) this mapping is used to enable wide proximity searches on textual annotated elements.
+The `text_copy` field is a compound field for all strings to be searched when a specific property is unknown.
+* `text_raw`: this mapping contains unstructured, unprocessed raw text from an article.
+* `attachment-title`: this mapping contains the title of a file attachment.
+* `attachment-content`: this mapping contains the content of a file attachment.

+For example, if you want to search through PDF files linked through the `Pdf` property, you can use the chained property `Pdf.attachment-content`.